omahs/imx-docs/docs/main/learn/getting-started/why-do-an-nft-drop.md

 **Technical integration**

 Minting and releasing NFTs are the simplest activities to execute on ImmutableX for new developers.
 By releasing NFTs, you are able to get familiar with ImmutableX technical interactions which de-risks future timelines and opens up opportunities to continue to develop the game and the blockchain elements in parallel.
-EmberSword is a recent major project who intentionally migrated and re-minted assets from a competing protocol early in their development cycle (game launch in late 2023) to establish early wins on the technical integration front and de-risk their launch.

 **Game loops**